I forget, therefore I am

 A smaller claim

-Subtraction doesn't make agents smarter.
-They're as smart as the model.
+Subtraction doesn’t make agents smarter.
+They’re as smart as the model.
 What it does is keep the noise floor low enough that the intelligence already there can actually do its work.
-Every dead rule, every duplicate, every silently-broken regex is a point of friction between a capable system and the thing you want it to do.
+Every dead rule, every duplicate, every silently broken pattern is a point of friction between a capable system and the thing you want it to do.

 I had to figure that out the slow way, with a 24:1 ratio sitting in my git history pointing at me.
 Maybe that’s the part of the genre worth publishing.